pferronato/MacCCAB/README.md

 # MacCCAB
-Reverse engineering attempt of the Macintosh Color Classic Analog Board (AB)
+Reverse engineering attempt of the Macintosh Color Classic Analog Board (AB) model 820-0360-B

 The project is on-going, it's a long process, I dunno yet if I'll finish it.